bodowd/duckdb_rdkit/README.md

 ### Searches

 - is_exact_match(mol1, mol2) : exact structure search.
 Returns true if the two molecules are the same.
 (Chirality sensitive search is not on)
+  - Note: if you are looking for very specific capabilities with exact match with regards to stereochemistry or tautomers, the `RegistrationHash` (https://rdkit.org/docs/source/rdkit.Chem.RegistrationHash.html) might be an option to consider.
+You would need to write this to your DB and then you can do a simple VARCHAR based search on those columns.
 - is_substruct(mol1, mol2): returns true if mol2 is a substructure of mol1.

 ### Molecule conversion functions